PdxCodeGuild/Full-Stack-Day-Class/practice/sub-todo.md

 Save your solution in a `sub-todo` directory.

-Produce a todo list that handles sub-items:
+Produce a todo list app that handles sub-items.
+Implement your app using Django models to fully persist the list data.

 * Buy Groceries +
   - Milk X